-- Check the boiler wiring to see that it agrees with the wiring diagram supplied. - Confirm that all terminal strips and field connections are identified. - Confirm that the DynaForce controller is set in the proper mode.
+- Check the boiler wiring to see that it agrees with the wiring diagram supplied. - Confirm that all terminal strips and field connections are identified. - Confirm that the Dynaforce® controller is set in the proper mode.
 Auto reset limits are fixed in all modes. - With the firing valve in the off position, switch on power to the boiler.
-The fan motor will accelerate until the airflow icon becomes green. - Once all lights past the operator are green the SOLA will try for ignition.
+The fan motor will accelerate until the airflow icon becomes green. - Once all lights past the STAT are green the SOLA will try for ignition.
 When the igniter is hot enough, the gas valve actuator is energized and if ignition is accomplished the Burner State will show "Run".
-If ignition is not accomplished, the Burner State will show "Safe Startup".
+If ignition is not accomplished, the Burner State will show "Safe Startup" and two more ignition trials will be made 15 seconds apart.
+The control will then proceed to lockout and must be reset by momentarily interrupting power.
 It is normal during initial start up, when air is being purged from the piping, to require two to three tries before successful ignition. - With the boiler running, check for flue gas leaks along the inner cabinet joints and around the flue outlet. - Repair any leaks prior to the next step. - At the factory adjustments were made to achieve proper input and acceptable burner performance at full input and at minimum input. - Depending on field conditions, the CO2 metering valve may require some minor adjustment at full input.
 Refer to Table 14.
 Adjustment at minimum input can be done at the low fire adjustment screw by first removing the brass cap.
 Turning adjustment screw clockwise will increase CO2.